Security by Design: Internet of Things Authentification and Self Testing

 Sometimes things just fail on their own, and sometimes someone breaks them.
 It can be hard to tell which it is, but it’s important that you know when your hardware isn’t working correctly.
 Things like memory are prone to corruption, but luckily there are some fairly simple ways to test if your storage is operating properly.
 For the specific PCB you’re designing, you should be able to find ways to see if everything is working correctly.

 It’s helpful if you provide the results of that self test to other devices in the network as well.
-If a hacker wants to disable a system, they could feed pieces of it false inputs until the controller assumes those parts are broken and shuts them down.
+If a hacker wants to disable a system, they could feed pieces of it false inputs until the controller assumes those are broken and shuts them down.
 Then the hacker can continue their attack.
 If a sensor or peripheral can self-test and show the master that it isn’t broken, that can alert the system to a potential attack.
 After the alert goes off, you’ve already gone a significant way to disabling potential attacks.

 Then You Hit with an Uppercut